dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 a general implicit conversion from expressions to delegates is not necessary, but would work equally well.

-Furthermore, when making e.g. `@safe` the default, the changes proposed by this DIP allow for an especially smooth transition path for higher-order functions, that is not available otherwise.
+Furthermore, when making e.g. `@safe` the default, the changes proposed by this DIP allow for an especially smooth transition path for higher-order functions that is not available otherwise.

 Delegates and function pointers with different attributes are compatible yet different types.